 Industry/University Collaboration and Technology Transfer

-The most important task of the FiWIN Center is to inspire and educate students and potential students, and to train a next generation of engineers, scientists, and technology leaders to implement a next generation information and computing networks through a process that includes innovative university research closely coupled to industry needs and guided directions.
+The most important task of the FiWIN Center is to inspire and educate students, and to train a next generation of engineers, scientists, and technology leaders to implement the next generation information and computing networks through a process that includes innovative university research closely coupled to industry needs and guided directions.
 A technology transfer model is abstracted in Fig. 1, adapted from numerous previous NSF sponsored Industry/University Cooperative Research Centers (I/UCRCs).

 Fig. 1.
 Industry/university collaborative technology transfer model.

 • One representative to the IAB as defined by the membership level.

 • At least two research review meetings per calendar year held in conjunction with IAB meetings.

 • Access to Center resources, faculty, researchers, students, and activities specified by the Center from time to time.